openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 3: Motion Alarm Once Enable

 This Parameter is configured the motion detected event report one time before motion event cleared.
 '0' - Motion event alarm will be reported when motion event is detected every time.
 '1' - Motion event alarm report only once before motion event cleared.
+Default: Enable
 The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |